Franisz/zUtilities/README.md

 QuickLoadAfterGameStart=0
 ; ... enables (1) or disables (0) load last quicksave immediately after game starts

+PrintQuickSaveLoadInfo=0
+; ... enables (1) or disables (0) printing information which save and slot number has been quick saved/loaded

 KeyQuickSave=KEY_F10
 ; ... key for QuickSave